gks-anvil/vrs_anvil_toolkit/README.md

 vrs_bulk ps
 ```

 The command line utility supports Google Cloud URIs and running commands in the background to interop with Terra out-of-the-box.
 This is described in the CLI usage above.
-For an example notebook, see `vrs-anvil-demo.ipynb` on the `vrs-anvil` workspace.
+For an example notebook, see [here](https://anvil.terra.bio/#workspaces/ga4gh-gks/vrs_anvil/analysis/launch/Querying%20External%20Resources%20with%20VRS.ipynb/).

 ## Cohort Allele Frequency Generation